 If you can travel to Nottingham, do please come along to the West Park Leisure Centre in Wilsthorpe Road, Long Eaton NG10 4AA.
 The centre is about a mile and a half from Junction 25 on the M1.
 When you come off the motorway, take the exit to Long Eaton onto Bostock’s Lane.
 After about half a mile, at the junction with Longmoor Road, turn right onto the B6002.
 The road bears left and becomes Petersham Road.
 Continue along the B6002 into Wilsthorpe Road and the Leisure Centre is along this road on the left.

-This year our show is on Sunday 8th April and Guest Speakers are Marianne Henio, Bill King and Clair Crowston.
+This year our show is from 10.00 am to 4.00 pm on Sunday 8th April and Guest Speakers are Clair Crowston at 11.00 am, Marianne Henio at 12.30 pm and Bill King at 2.00 pm.
 The lectures cost an extra £1 each and numbers have to be limited so it’s best to book in advance.
 If you can’t then don’t worry, as we usually have tickets to sell on the door.
 The talks are held upstairs, but there are stairs and a lift, so access is easy for everyone.